Creating UX Consistency for Faster Product Teams

 Objectives

-• Improve collaboration between design and engineering through shared systems
+• Improve handoff clarity between design and development

 Goals

-• Deliver a Flutter-ready design system engineers can implement directly
+• Create a Flutter-ready design system that engineers could implement cleanly

 my process